khanhtq2802/text2sql_challenge/README.md

 **!!!IMPORTANT**: You can use the provided training data to build the model or any external source (**except testing data** of course).
 Your submission needs to at least surpass the baseline score.

-*Please upload the submission to my assigned folder to each team.
+*Please upload the submission to the assigned folder to each team.
 There is no restriction on the number of submissions.
 I will continuously update the Leaderboard based on your most recent submissions.*

+If you have multiple submission versions.
+Please index the file name as: `results_{id}.json`

 ## Leaderboard